-Bringing a new boardgame into existence is actually a pretty big project.
+Bringing a new boardgame into existence is a big project.
 We're not just talking about taking a few game pieces from an existing boardgame and writing a set of rules.
-No, it also involves rigorous testing with different people and considering feedback, picking a coherent and logical theme, balancing the gameplay and all of the game elements with each other.
+No, it also involves rigorous gameplay testing with multiple people, picking a coherent and logical theme, and balancing the gameplay and all of the game elements with each other.

 Before we decided on Gangs of Britannia as our theme, we were in fact toying with a completely different part of the criminal spectrum: the production, transportation and sale of illicit drugs.
 In fact most aspects of the original gameplay formed around the theme rather than us picking a theme that would suit the gameplay.
 However, we soon realised, that the game we had created and the theme we had envisaged did not go hand in hand.

 The criminal aspect stuck with us and after numerous brainstorming sessions we came to a conclusion and adopted the United Kingdom gangland theme.
 It suited the gameplay perfectly, incorporating rivalry but also sometimes cooperation between the different gangs.
 Popular TV shows such as 'Peaky Blinders' and the recent 'Legend' movie about the notorious Kray Twins lent themselves as suitable inspirations.